Undivided Attention: Are Intermediate Layers Necessary for BERT?: Results

 \subsection{Fine-Tuning}

-Table \ref{tab:fine_tuning_results} shows the results of fine-tuning with different downstream tasks.
+During fine-tuning, all weights of each network investigated are modified through training with a task-specific data set.
 We evaluate our models on two popular benchmarks: The General Language Understanding Evaluation (GLUE) benchmark \cite{wang2019glue} and the Stanford Question Answering Dataset (SQuAD) \cite{Rajpurkar_2016}.
-From the GLUE benchmark, we chose MNLI, SST-2, and QQP as our primary tasks.
-The same set of hyper-parameters were used across all variants for each fine-tuning task.
+From the GLUE benchmark, we chose MNLI, SST-2, and QQP as our primary tasks since they have sufficiently large data sets and provide stable results across runs.
+All fine-tuning results are shown on the development sets of SQuAD, MNLI, SST-2 and QQP.

-From Table \ref{tab:fine_tuning_results} we see that the modified BERT\textsubscript{BASE} networks perform quite well compared to the unmodified network.
-Specifically, with $n \in \{2, 3, 4\}$ there is approximately 1-2\% loss in accuracy across fine-tuning tasks while simultaneously providing a significant improvement in size and throughput (see Table \ref{tab:size_complexity_results}).
+From Table \ref{tab:combined_fine_tuning_results_parameters} we see that the modified BERT\textsubscript{BASE} networks perform quite well compared to the unmodified network.
+Specifically, with $n \in \{2, 3, 4\}$ there is approximately 1-2\% loss in accuracy across fine-tuning tasks while simultaneously providing a significant improvement in size and throughput (see Table \ref{tab:combined_fine_tuning_results_parameters}).
 These results indicate that the $n$ hyper-parameter can be used to make trade-offs in network size, speed and accuracy.
 For example, if an F1 score on SQuAD of approximately 87\% is acceptable then a modified ($n$ = 3) network could be used which would be approximately 1.5x smaller and 1.6x faster.
 Other trade-offs can be made for situations where the network is to be deployed onto a system with very limited memory and computational resources.
 In that case, minimizing network size and computational complexity would be critical and choosing a modified ($n$ = $\infty$) network would decrease memory usage by more than 2x and be approximately 2.3x faster than the unmodified ($n$ = 1) network.

+In addition, the specific \textit{location} of any one intermediate block in the modified BERT\textsubscript{BASE} networks does not seem to have a disproportionate affect on performance.
+For example, with $n$ = 2, half of all intermediate blocks are removed from multiple locations within in the network and this results in only a slight accuracy degradation.
+Thus, the removal of any \textit{one} intermediate block, regardless of its location, would have an even smaller accuracy loss.